 Yes.
 Beans?
 They can be so much better.

 But they take so long!
 Nah.
 Soak them overnight even if strictly speaking you don’t need to, or are told you don’t.
 It takes no effort and it saves on cooking time and improves on texture.
+Importantly it makes them more digestible and massively reduces any gaseous effects.
 Most small beans will cook in half an hour.
 Larger, in 45 minutes.
 Easy.

 Which beans?
 Any and all.
 The ever present chickpea, adopted by so many cultures.
 As happy in an Italian soup bowl and a Spanish stew as in a Middle Eastern hummus.
 Butter beans!
 Small plump luscious ones from Greece and once twice the size from Spain called Judion de la Granja.
 Spain in particular has an enormous love for beans and sells them from enormous sacks in markets.
 Yes, Italy does too, but in Italy the selection is more focussed.
 I find new beans in Spain all the time.